A history of winning multi-million dollar awards

 Prior to joining Sommers Schwartz, Andy was a member of a large Chicago-based law firm.

-- $4 million federal jury verdict against the University of Massachusetts in patent infringement and patent licensing case
+- $4 million federal jury verdict against the University of Massachusetts in a patent infringement and patent licensing case

 - $2 million federal jury verdict in a case involving claims of misrepresentation, silent fraud, and Chinese corporate espionage

-- Successful international arbitration against a Chinese company in Hong Kong and subsequent collection of $1.3 million award in a breach of joint venture and tortious actions arising from joint venture
+- Successful international arbitration against a Chinese company in Hong Kong and subsequent collection of a $1.3 million award in a breach of joint venture and tortious actions arising from joint venture

-- Confidential settlement after three-month federal trial involving conspiracy and other torts in the aluminum baseball bat market
+- Confidential settlement after a three-month federal trial involving conspiracy and other torts in the aluminum baseball bat market

 - Confidential settlement with numerous Tier 1 US, Japanese, and European auto suppliers over safety technology patent infringement litigation